-These tests are more common for technical and engineering applicatants, and will only be included in your application process if the role requires a person with good spatial reasoning ability.
-So if you've been tasked with taking a spatial awareness test then it's likely posessing these skills will be an important part of being successful in your chosen career.
+These tests are more common for technical and engineering applicants, and will only be included in your application process if the role requires a person with good spatial reasoning ability.
+So if you've been tasked with taking a spatial awareness test then it's likely possessing these skills will be an important part of being successful in your chosen career.

 The following images explain the format of an example spatial reasoning question:

 What to expect from your spatial reasoning test

 If you are considering a career in architecture, engineering, industrial design, 3D game design (and others) then you will require high spatial intelligence.
 This will make it an extremely popular aptitude test for employers to predict your future job performance.
 It's vital that you can develop and demonstrate these skills effectively, so a full understanding of what to expect from the tests and sufficient practice will be invaluable.

 In 2020, we surveyed job applicants to find out more about their spatial reasoning tests.
 We asked them what tasks they faced in their spatial test, to get a better understanding of what are the most likely operations you will be tasked with.
 85% of candidate's tests included 2D to 3D operations.

 These tests will be most often timed and of a multiple-choice nature.
 You will be given instructions before your test starts so pay close attention to the time allowance and all other key information given to you.

 So let's talk about some of the common question types you may face: